Good Friday holiday and celebration

-Around the world all catholic around in the United State of America are celebrating Good Friday on this march 30 2018.
+Around the world all catholic around in the United State of America and in the world are celebrating Good Friday Holiday on April 10, 2020.

 When is Good Friday?

-Many Christians around the world observe Good Friday on the Friday before Easter Sunday.
+Many Christians around the world observe a good Friday holiday on the Friday before Easter Sunday.
 It commemorates Jesus Christ’s Passion, crucifixion, and death, which is described in the Christian Bible.
 It is the day after Maundy Thursday.

 What to do on Good Friday?

 This is an observance that involves catholic fasting and praying.
 Many church services are held in the afternoon, usually around noon or midday to 3pm.
 This time reminds us when Jesus hung on the cross and was killed brutally.
 Many churches also observe the day by re-enacting the procession of the cross as in the ritual of the Stations of the Cross, which depicts the last hours of Jesus’ life.